fb42000/kanzi/README.md

 Most everything you can do with a remote or keyboard is supported in the skill, and more:

+Additional features to Kanzi Master include;
+- PVR feature to open and change channel by channel name,
+- PVR feature to watch an active programme by name
+- PVR show TV guide and navigate guide
+- Show info - all media including PVR Channel

+Kanzi Master Features Retained;
 - Basic navigation (Up/Down, Left/Right, Page Up/Down, Select, Back, Menu, Zoom, Rotate, Move)
 - Open library views (Movies, Shows, Music, Artists, Albums, Music Videos, Playlists)
 - Open library views by genre (Movies, Shows, Music, Music Videos)